NVIDIA-Omniverse/OpenUSD-Code-Samples/source/prims/check-prim-exists/py_usd.md

 :language: py
 ```

-Alternatively, :code:`Usd.Object` overrides the boolean operator so you can check with a simple boolean expression.
+Alternatively, `Usd.Object` overrides the boolean operator so you can check with a simple boolean expression.

 ``` {literalinclude} py_usd_var1.py
 :language: py